 Getting to SIT

-Once you have arrived in the US, you will need transportation to the Brattleboro Campus or Washington, DC Center.
-Visit this page to find directions to each SIT location.
+Once you have arrived in the US, you will need transportation to the Brattleboro Campus.
+Visit this page to find directions.